CodeLit/google-to-apple-photos/README.md

 - **Smart Matching**: Match files by name or image hash for accurate pairing
 - **Duplicate Detection**: Find and report duplicate files to avoid redundant imports
 - **File Extension Correction**: Automatically detect and fix incorrect file extensions (e.g., HEIC files that are actually JPEG)
-- **Detailed Logging**: Track all processed files and their metadata changes
+- **Detailed Logging**: Track all processed files and their metadata changes, including errors for failed updates
 - **Parallel Processing**: Optimize performance with multi-threaded operations
 - **Configurable Options**: Customize the synchronization process to fit your needs